 Crispy and juicy, these garlic pork steaks will show you just how easy and delicious cooking with pork can be.
-Served with crunchy lemon pepper green beans and golden fried leeks, they are fabulously delicious and nourishing.
+Served with crunchy lemon pepper green beans and sauteed leeks, they are fabulously delicious and nourishing.
+This dinner recipe is paleo, gluten-free, keto and Whole30-friendly.

 If you’ve been following my blog for a while, you’ll know that I like to share my complete paleo meals more than any other type of recipe.
 I think these meal posts are very useful to anyone trying to follow a paleo or a similar way of eating, and I get to show off how I eat at home.
 I like to think that my meals are simple, satiating and full of flavour, and I hope you like this one as much as we did.

-The key to making this dish a success is good quality pork!
-You can use pork steaks, chops or cutlets, but please make sure to get free-range/pasture-raised pork meat.
+The key to making this dish is good quality pork!
+You can use pork steaks, pork chop steaks or cutlets, but please make sure to get free-range/pasture-raised pork meat.
 The flavour is SO MUCH better, and the nutritional profile of the meat is more superior to regular pork.
-Green beans can be replaced with broccoli, Brussels sprouts or any other green vegetable of choice.
-Leeks can be replaced with regular brown or red onions.
-For those avoiding all butter, olive oil or ghee can be used instead.

 I used three medium pork steaks for 2 people ( one of those was smaller) but you can make less or more if you like.
 I like to aim for 150-200 grams of meat per serving.